 Another defense includes an argument you were falsely accused.
 Perhaps the police officer exaggerated the circumstances of your arrest to support an allegation that you resisted arrest.

-There are cases in where the prosecutor will agree to dismiss all underlying charges and give lenient sentences to defendants, but will insist on a plea to a Penal Code 148(a) PC offense, likely as a way of shielding the city government from possible civil liability.
+There are cases in which the prosecutor agrees to dismiss all underlying charges and gives lenient sentences to defendants but insists on a plea to a Penal Code 148(a) PC offense, likely to shield the city government from possible civil liability.

 Cron, Israels & Stark is a top-rated criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.